Surfactant reorientation under shear: dynamic surface tension and droplet deformation: Droplet Deformation under Shear

 \section{Droplet Deformation under Shear}

 In this section, we investigate droplet deformation under an imposed shear flow, as shown in Fig.~\ref{fig:sheared-droplet}.
 Periodic boundary conditions are applied in the $x$-direction, while no-slip boundary conditions are enforced at the walls located at $y = 0$ and $y = L_y$.
 The droplet has an initial radius $R$, and the channel width is denoted by $L_y$.
-We consider four distinct cases based on the ratio $R/L_y$ and the presence or absence of surfactant, i.e., $c_0 = 0$ or $c_0 > 0$ (see Table~\ref{tab:cases}).
-For $R/L_y = 10/64\simeq0.156$, the system is classified as unbounded (U), as confinement effects are negligible.
-In contrast, for $R/L_y = 10/32\simeq0.313$, the system is considered bounded (B), where confinement effects become significant.
-In terms of surfactant concentration, systems with $c_0 = 0$ are referred to as pure (P), indicating the absence of surfactants, while systems with $c_0 = 0.244$ are classified as surfactant-covered (S).
-Table~\ref{tab:cases} summarizes the combination of parameters used for the four cases: pure unbounded (PU), surfactant unbounded (SU), pure bounded (PB) and surfactant bounded (SB).
+In the simulations below, we choose $L_y\gg R$ so that the wall effects are negligible.
+In practice, a ratio $R/L_y=10/64$ is sufficient.
+More specifically, we choose the following parameter values (unless otherwise stated): $R=10$, $L_x=L_y=64$, and $\epsilon=M=\beta\eta=1$.
+For pure droplets (labelled PU), the average surfactant concentration is zero $c_0=0$.
+For surfactant covered droplets (labelled SU), the average surfactant concentration is fixed to be $c_0=0.244$.

-When the droplet is placed midway between the two oppositely moving walls that generate the shear flow, it begins to stretch and deform in the direction of the flow, as shown in Fig.~\ref{fig:sheared-droplet}.
-The extent of deformation is quantified by the deformation parameter:
+When the droplet is placed midway between the two oppositely moving walls that generate the shear flow, it begins to stretch and deform in the direction of the flow.
+For sufficiently small shear rates, the droplet eventually reaches a steady state in which its shape remains unchanged.
+At sufficiently large shear rates, however, no stable steady shape exists and the droplet may undergo breakup, oscillation, or much more complex dynamics~\cite{Kaoui_PRE_2011,Kaoui_soft_2012}.